 Hence, the good old NGT VX1 Bite Alarm will totally suffice!
 They come at a very decent price and do a really decent job.
 They are also very durable, which is important when it comes to bite alarms and fishing at night.

 Bite alarms do not have to cost a fortune!
 So, no matter if you are a total beginner or if you have a limited budget, you will still be able to pay next month’s rent after having bought these alarms.
 Check out the NGT VX1 Alarms on Amazon here.

-For extra bite indication, e.g. when a pike picks up your bait but doesn’t really run off with it, using a bobbin with your bite alarm is be a smart and simple way to ensure that you will not miss any takes.
+For extra bite indication, for instance, when a pike picks up your bait but doesn’t really run off with it, using a bobbin or hanger with your bite alarm is be a smart and simple way to ensure that you will not miss any takes.